erwinheitzman/wdio-workshop-testautomationdays-2019/exercise1.md

 Where are your test specs located? -> ./test/specs/**/*.js (press enter) Which reporter do you want to use? -> spec (press enter) Do you want to add a service to your test setup? -> selenium-standalone (deselect everything else using the arrow keys and spacebar)
-Do you want to add a service to your test setup? -> http://todomvc.com/ (copy paste and press enter)
+What is the base url? -> http://todomvc.com/ (copy paste and press enter)
 ```

 ## Drivers